Decomposing Tensor Spaces via Path Signatures: The universal variety and tensor rank

 \begin{corollary} Let $\T=\T_{(1)}+\T_{(2)}+\dots\in\Lie((V))$ be the log-signature of a rectifiable path with $\T_{(1)}\neq 0$ and nonzero signature tensors $\varphi_k(\T) \in V^{\ot k}$.
 Then the following statements are equivalent to the path being a straight line segment (up to reparametrization and translation): \begin{enumerate} \item[(a)] $\T_{(i)}=0$ for every $i > 1$. \item[(a')] There exists $k \in \NN$ such that $\T_{(i)}=0$ for every $i > k$. \item[(b)] $\varphi_i(\T)$ is symmetric for every $i > 1$. \item[(b')] There exists $k \in \NN$ such that $\varphi_i(\T)$ is symmetric for every $i > k$. \item[(c)] $\varphi_i(\T)$ has rank 1 for every $i > 1$. \item[(c')] There exists $k \in \NN$ such that $\varphi_i(\T)$ has rank one for every $i > k$. \end{enumerate} \end{corollary} \begin{proof} It is clear that $(a),(b),(c)$ imply their prime versions.
 The first converse $(a')\Rightarrow(a)$ is the content of \cite[Theorem 1.4]{friz2023rectifiable}, and establishes the equivalence to the path being a line segment.
 Such a path has $\varphi_k(\T)=\T_{(1)}^{\otimes k}$ for every $k\in\N$, so that $(a)\Rightarrow(b)$ and $(a)\Rightarrow(c)$.
 Furthermore, by \Cref{prop:symm} we have that the implications $(b')\Rightarrow(b)$ and $(b')\Rightarrow(a)$ hold.
 Finally, using \Cref{thm: symmetric iff rank 1} we obtain that $(b)\Rightarrow(c)$ and $(c')\Rightarrow(b')$. \end{proof}

+\Cref{cor:FLS} can be seen as a starting point of the study of rank and symmetries of signatures.
+We refer to the recent preprint \cite{GS24} for generalizations.

 Next we briefly discuss the rank of a general signature tensor.
-We say that ``the general element of a set $X$ satisfies a certain property" if the subset of elements satisfying that property is dense in $X$.
+We say that ``the general element of a set $X$ satisfies a certain property" if the subset of elements satisfying that property is dense in $X$ with respect to the Zariski topology.
 It is natural to wonder whether signature tensors can have any rank.
 This question has a nice geometric interpretation.
 When $k\ge 3$, the locus of tensors of rank at most $r$ does not need to be closed.
 Its closure is called the \emph{$r$-secant variety} to the Segre variety and denoted by

 Recall that $\dim\mathrm{Sec}_r(\seg_k(V))\le \min\{rd-1,d^k-1\}$.
 Saying that the general tensor has rank at most $r$ is equivalent to saying that $\mathrm{Sec}_r(\seg_k(V))=\p(V^{\ot k})$.
 Saying that the general signature tensor has rank at most $r$ is equivalent to saying that $\U_k(V)\subseteq\mathrm{Sec}_r(\seg_k(V))$.
 We state this as an open problem for future research.